-There are different phrases used to describe the different water issues in the world issues.
+There are different phrases used to describe the different water issues in the world.

-Different organisations or individuals may mean different things when they use them, and may use them in different contexts.
+Different organisations or individuals may describe different things when using these phrases, and may use them in different contexts.

-To clear up some of the uncertainty or confusion, what we’ve done in this guide is give a general definition of each phrase individually, and also relative to each other.
+To clear up some of the potential uncertainty or confusion, what we’ve done in this guide is give a unofficial definitions of each phrase individually, and also relative to each other.

 *Note – separate water issues outside of the scope of this guide are 1.
 Natural disasters involving water such as floods, and 2.
 Access to clean and safe drinking water, and basic sanitation and hygiene (a common issue to underdeveloped or developing regions)

 Global water issues generally revolve around these key problems:

 - Quantity of water supplies (volume of available fresh water supplies, and the ratio of water being withdrawn and consumed vs the water resources being renewed)

 - Quality of water supplies (whether water is in adequate condition for it’s end use – for example, drinking water vs water used for irrigation … potable vs non potable water)

 - Access to water supplies (being able to extract, treat, transport and deliver water to it’s end use)

 The different phrases used to describe different aspects of these problems are: